lumeland/theme-ebook/src/index.md

 every world."

 On stage, Dr. Gatua's face shone with 60 years' worth of vindication.
-He was explaining how many scientists and engineers they would gather---thousands---and how fast they would work---very---but the reporters were still buzzing about the number of dollars, which was on the scale of the Manhattan Project.
+He was explaining how many scientists and engineers they would gatherthousandsand how fast they would workverybut the reporters were still buzzing about the number of dollars, which was on the scale of the Manhattan Project.
 It was nation-state money.

 "Thank you, Dr. Gatua," Stella Pajunas said.
 "The Bay Area is a special place with a special history.
 Together, we will make history again.
 We're calling this